Al Muteena: Al Muteena Park

 Al Muteena Park is a public park located between the urban center of Al Muteena.
-The park is surrounded by multiple commerical shops as well as hotels including Renaissance Hotel and Marco Polo Hotel.
+The park is surrounded by multiple commercial shops as well as hotels including Renaissance Hotel and Marco Polo Hotel.

 The park includes a pathway lined with date palms, greenery, and seasonal flowers.
 The park has a jogging track, a children's play area, and amenities such as public restrooms and water drinking facilities.